pnm122/chatapp/README.md

 * Redesign the group's users section to have better behavior
 * Group permission settings (changing name, deleting permissions)
 * Notification alert
+* Emoji keyboard, specifically for desktop

 ### Known issues

 * Firebase permissions error on log out, not sure where it's coming from
 * Setting inactive on log out didn't work once but couldn't reproduce.
 Happened right after first sign in
 * Reading all messages on window close doesn't work
+* Possible to create an account without creating database info, need a backup for this case